EventStore/documentation/docs/clients/grpc/subscriptions.md

 ## Subscribing from a specific position

 The previous examples subscribed to the stream from the beginning.
-This called the handler for every event in the stream and then waited for new events.
+That subscription invoked the handler for every event in the stream before waiting for new events.

 Both stream and $all subscriptions accept a starting position if you want to read from a specific point onward.
 If events already exist at the position you subscribe to, they will be read on the server side and sent to the subscription.